Thinking About Becoming a Jesuit Volunteer?

 Because of the challenge inherent in the JVC Northwest program, we do not encourage applications from persons who would have the additional task of adjusting to English language and U.S. culture.
 We do recognize, however, the special relationship between the U.S. and its geographical neighbors, and so welcome inquiries from Mexican and Canadian citizens who speak sufficient English to function well in both a placement and JV community, and who have the appropriate immigration status to sustain a year-long volunteer experience in the U.S.

-JVC Northwest currently receives AmeriCorps funding through a National Direct Grant from the Corporation for National and Community Service.
+JVC Northwest currently receives federal grant funding through AmeriCorps.
 Every JVC Northwest AmeriCorps member who successfully completes a year of full-time service is eligible to receive an Education Award.
 The 2024-25 Education Award will be worth $7,395.

 See the AmeriCorps FAQs for more information.

-Jesuit Volunteer EnCorps (JV EnCorps) engages women and men ages 50 and older in a transforming experience of volunteer service and spiritual growth.
+Jesuit Volunteer EnCorps (JV EnCorps) engages adults ages 50 and older in a transforming experience of volunteer service and spiritual growth.
 Jesuit Volunteer EnCorps members (JVEs) commit to a year or more of significant service in their local communities and to JVC Northwest’s four core values.
 Visit the JV EnCorps page to learn more.

 - Submit completed application; applicant will receive confirmation once application is complete (including all references)

-- JVC Northwest staff determines who will be offered interviews on a rolling basis; applicant interviews with one staff member via phone
+- JVC Northwest staff determines who will be offered interviews on a rolling basis; applicant interviews with a former JV via phone

-- Generally within two weeks, accepted JV is matched with a position and agency
+- Generally within two weeks of being interviewed, accepted JV is matched with a position and agency

-- JV has one week to decide whether to interview with the agency
+- Applicant is offered a few days to decide whether to interview with the agency

-- JV interviews with agency within one week
+- JV interviews with agency within two weeks

 - After the agency interview, JV has one week to decide to commit to the agency and position for the JV year.
 The agency also decides if the JV interviewed is a good fit for their position.